-A standalone SBR Carrier server runs the entire AAA process using local session database processes on a single machine.
+A standalone SBR Carrier server runs the entire AAA process using a local session database process on a single machine.

-The SBR Carrier front end and SSR back end servers collaborate to create a virtual AAA server that provides:
+The RADIUS server and session database collaborate to create a single virtual AAA server that provides:

-Session state preserved during failover of front end SBR Carrier nodes
+State preserved during failover between front-end SBR Carrier nodes

 Application session awareness